Tennessee

 - Launched 2017

-Tennessee’s Individualized Education Account (IEA) Program provides parents funds to pay for a variety of educational services for their children, including private school tuition, tutoring, online education, curriculum, therapy, post-secondary Tennessee educational institutions, and other defined educational services.
-Learn more about this program’s funding, eligibility, and regulations on this page.
+Tennessee’s Individualized Education Account (IEA) Program provides parents funds to pay for a variety of educational services for their children with special needs, including private school tuition, tutoring, online education, curriculum, therapy, post-secondary educational institutions in Tennessee, and other defined educational services.

 We do not administer this program.